Pre-Training Representations of Binary Code Using Contrastive Learning: Approach

 \subsection{Primary Contrastive Learning}

 This subsection introduces the primary contrastive learning approach for the simplex interpolation.
 Recall that the conversion process between two representations can involve complex analyses (e.g., compilation) or creative human processes (e.g., code comprehension).
 At the same time, no generalizable models have been trained on datasets containing binary code.
-This can lead to the cold start problem in representation learning~\cite{contardo2014representation} when a new data representation (e.g., a novel program never seen before) emerges in a system.
+This can lead to the cold start problem in representation learning~\citep{contardo2014representation} when a new data representation (e.g., a novel program never seen before) emerges in a system.
 Therefore, it is challenging to capture their features --- the same scenario applies to binary code representation.

 To mitigate this cold start problem, we adopt primary contrastive learning in the first step of model training.
-Specifically, we use three representations of a program: comments (i.e., documentation written by human experts), source code (i.e., as written by developers), and binary code (i.e., as emitted from a compiler), and randomly choose two of them to conduct contrastive learning, as shown in Figure~\ref{fig:framework}.
-During this step, the simplex interpolation module is disabled: this approach is inspired by multi-view learning~\cite{xu2013survey} in computer vision, in which an object can have $k$ views, and all of the views are exactly from the same object.
-In our model, either source code, binary code, or comment can represent the same program, so we treat the three representations (also denoted as \textit{modalities} or \emph{views}) of a program to enrich the information in binary code There are two steps in primary contrastive learning: manifold projection and batch-wise similarity comparison.
+Specifically, we use three representations of a program: comments (i.e., summarization generated by code models), source code (i.e., as written by developers), and binary code (i.e., as emitted from a compiler), and randomly choose two of them to conduct contrastive learning, as shown in Figure~\ref{fig:framework}.
+During this step, the simplex interpolation module is disabled:

+this approach is inspired by multi-view learning~\citep{xu2013survey} in computer vision, in which an object can have $k$ views, and all of the views are exactly from the same object.
+In our model, either source code, binary code, or comment can represent the same program, so we treat the three representations (also denoted as \textit{modalities} or \emph{views}) of a program to enrich the information in binary code